-Now, when anyone connects to port 4420 on the server, they will receive the output of the command nc server 4420 | vtstat and so on.
+Clients can then connect to and receive the stream using netcat, for example, and so on.
 Of course, you can be more creative with the server command and arguments.
-For example you might prefer to stream vorbis encoded, in which case you might have server = /usr/local/bin/vtvorbis server_args = -e -q0.8 @source in the xinetd service definition file.
+For example you might prefer to stream vorbis encoded, in which case you might have in the xinetd service definition file.